JavierMarro/CuraNook/README.md

 ## Project description:

 CuraNook is an exhibition curation platform that enables users to explore virtual exhibitions from two different collections of antiquities and fine art.
-This platform serves researchers, students, and art enthusiasts who want to create their own collections of artwork.
+This platform serves researchers, students, and art enthusiasts alike who want to create their own collections of artwork.

 **Key Features:**